-Illinois Senators approved a plan last night that would hike the state's minimum wage to eleven dollars an hour.
+The Illinois House has approved a proposal that would raise the state's minimum wage to $15 an hour over five years.

 Democratic State Rep. Will Guzzardi of Chicago says the plan would help working people make ends meet.

 The Illinois minimum wage is $8.25.
 Under the plan, workers age 18 and over would see the wage jump in increments until 2022.
 The plan also includes a tax credit for businesses with 50 employees or fewer.